 As you can probably tell from my drone shot of Seminyak Beach, the current looks too strong to go snorkeling.
 I read that the eastern, northeastern, and western shores of the island offer the calmest waters and the best snorkeling opportunities.

 You can refer to this article to find the best snorkeling spots in Bali.
 If you’d rather have everything arranged for you, then you can book a snorkeling or scuba diving day trip through Get Your Guide.

 As described, Bali is a big island with lots to see and do.
 There are plenty of places you can go to on day trips from southern Bali.
 Here are a few suggestions.

 This is our favorite destination in Bali.
 Set amidst verdant rice paddies and a lush tropical jungle, Ubud is a small town located in the island’s interior, about an hour and a half north of the airport.
-It’s considered the cultural heart of the island with its Hindu temples, artisanal boutiques, art museums, and galleries.
+It’s surrounded by rice fields and rice terraces and is considered the cultural heart of the island with its Hindu temples, artisanal boutiques, art museums, and galleries.

 You can visit Ubud on a day trip but I think splitting your time between the coastal areas of the south and the inland atmosphere of Ubud makes for an ideal Bali stay.
 On our first trip to Bali in 2009, we went straight to Ubud from the airport and stayed there for the entire week.

 There are plenty of Ubud day tours (Klook | Get Your Guide) you can do from southern Bali.
 If you’re rather stay longer or go on your own, then you can check out our Ubud travel guide for more information.